vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_context_unset.md

 ## tanzu context unset

-Unset the active context so that it is not used by default.
+Unset the active context so that it is not used by default

 ```
 tanzu context unset CONTEXT_NAME [flags]